koliqi/imx23-olinuxino/barebox on olinuxino.md

 $: make uImage modules
 ```
 Kernel is ready at arch/arm/boot/uImage.
 Copy kernel on SD Card.
 In my system SD Card is identified
-as /dev/sdb, so write dd command accordingly with your system:
+as /dev/sdb, so write on third partition accordingly with your system:
 ```
-$: dd if=arch/arm/boot/uImage of=/dev/sdb3
+$: sudo dd if=arch/arm/boot/uImage of=/dev/sdb3

-* Create device tree blob .dtb file:
+* Create device tree binary .dtb file:
 ```
 $: make imx23-olinuxino.dtb
 ```